KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ## Make Your Own

 How would you create a TIL project and why?
+Is `os.listdir()` preferable to `os.walk()`?
+Which is the best method of storing and writing README.md content: string concatenation, list `append()`, or another method?
+Is frontmatter parsing an anti-pattern?

-Let me know on Twitter [@KatiMichel](https://twitter.com/KatiMichel), in a GitHub issue, or by email kthrnmichel@gmail.com.
+Let me know what you think on Twitter [@KatiMichel](https://twitter.com/KatiMichel), in a GitHub issue, or by email kthrnmichel@gmail.com.

 Stay tuned for a TIL- 100 Days of Code Version tutorial for step-by-step instructions for setting up your own TIL.

-For more information about my implementation, see the "[Changes I Made](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#changes-i-made)" section below.

 Happy learning! :)

-## Changes I Made

-Major changes I made:
-* Rather than making updates through an editor locally, updates will be made in the browser
-* Instead of using a `README.md.template`, all of the content is generated directly into the README.md from update.py
-* Moved the content creation part of the program out of functions and into `main()`, leaving `read_file()` and `parse_til()` functions
-* Created `HEADER` and `FOOTER` variables assigned to multiline, triple-double-quote strings
-* Changed the formatting to f-strings
-* Added newlines to break the markdown table into two sections and create a footer
-* Implemented [Twython](https://twython.readthedocs.io/), including adding secret tokens accessed via the GitHub Action
-* Added a `status` variable to the `post` dictionary and passed it into Twython to auto-tweet a status update
-* Implemented a GitHub Action to run the script when a commit is made
-* Formatted update.py file using [Black](https://black.readthedocs.io/)

-Minor changes I made:
-* `codecs` and `json` were removed, because they were unnecessary for my approach
-* Changed some variable names to make the meaning more clear
-* Changed `cwd` to `"."`
-* Altered the excluded directories
-* Excluded dotfiles from within the `categories` variable
-* Changed the markdown header text and emojis; capitalized the category names
-* Created a `recent_content` string